codekult/adventures-of-lambda-in-JS/README.md

 - [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 ### Submit yours!
-We'll glad to add your post/video/link if you've something to share.
+We'll be glad to add your post/video/link if you've something to share.